 Such obligations stunned the apostles.
 They realized they need a great deal more trust in God to accomplish what the Lord commanded them to do.

-Jesus pointed to a nearby tree, a sycamine (though sometimes translated as a sycamore or mulberry).
+Jesus pointed to a nearby tree, a sycamine (though sometimes translated as sycamore or mulberry).
 It is a fig-bearing tree about the size of a mulberry tree.
 Like the mulberry, it is a “nuisance” tree that grows wildly and has deep roots making it difficult to remove.
 If a person had the smallest imaginable grain of faith, they could tell the tree to uproot itself and plant itself in the Mediterranean and it would happen.
-Obviously, none among men have that ability and the implication is that is how little we really believe the teachings of God.
+Obviously, none among men have that ability and the implication is that this is how little we really believe in the teachings of God.

 The apostles thought that with more faith they could accomplish the commands of Christ.
-Faith is necessary, but in this case if they wait for enough faith, they would never fulfill the commands.
+Faith is necessary, but in this case, if they wait for enough faith, they would never fulfill the commands.

 Duty (Luke 17:7-10)

 Instead, Jesus directs them to consider the role a servant fulfills to his master.
 He is given the hard tasks, such as plowing fields or caring for the sheep.
-Yet, after a hard day’s work he doesn’t get to come home and relax.
+Yet, after a hard day’s work, he doesn’t get to come home and relax.
 Instead, the master expects him to prepare a meal and serve it.
 Only after all the other work is done is he given a chance to eat himself.
-And, despite all the hard work, the servant doesn’t get thanks from his master because each of those things are exactly what a person expects from a servant in his position.
+And, despite all the hard work, the servant doesn’t get thanks from his master because each of those things is exactly what a person expects from a servant in his position.

 There are going to be commands from God that we will find hard to follow.
 We might not feel like doing them.
 We might not fully understand why it is necessary.
 We might rather be doing something else.
-But like a faithful servant, we do what we asked to do, even though it doesn’t lead to a pat on the back and praise from our Lord.
+But like a faithful servant, we do what we are asked to do, even though it doesn’t lead to a pat on the back and praise from our Lord.
 But that is because following God’s commands is what is expected of a Christian.
-Doing what God told us to do isn’t a great feat of faith or an quality of superior righteousness.
+Doing what God told us to do isn’t a great feat of faith or quality of superior righteousness.
 It is our duty, which too often we poorly perform (Psalm 143:2).

-Thus at the end our day (our life), we might be reward with our meal (heaven), but it comes by our Master’s grace, not by our personal merit (Romans 11:35).
+Thus at the end of our day (our life), we might be reward with our meal (heaven), but it comes by our Master’s grace, not by our personal merit (Romans 11:35).
 None of us can do more than God expects of us (Ephesians 2:8-10; Romans 11:6).